 Payment / Receipt of Financial Interest

-Providers or representatives are only permitted to receive or offer certain financial interest from or to a third party when:
+According to the conflict of interest policy, providers or representatives are only permitted to receive or offer certain financial interest from or to a third party when:

 - Commissions authorised in terms of the Long-‐term Insurance Act or Short-term Insurance Act.